 The Forum Shops in Caesars Palace are not to be missed, even if just for a spot of window shopping.
-Self styled as 'The Shopping Wonder of the World', the Forum Shops include top-end designer stores, but also lower end outlets.
-Shoppers can even take in a free show while shopping as there are regular performances inside the Forum Shops.
+Self-styled as 'The Shopping Wonder of the World', the Forum Shops consists of 160 stores to browse, including top-end designer stores.

 And lastly, the Grand Canal Shoppes will have shoppers feeling like they've set foot in Venice.
-Over 500,000 square feet, the mall even has a man-made river running through it on which shoppers can take a gondola ride.
+Over 500,000 square feet, the mall even has a manmade river running through it on which shoppers can take a gondola ride.
 The mall also hosts live entertainment daily.
-Shoppers shouldn't miss out on the famous Black Tap Las Vegas burgers to refuel between sessions.

 Nightlife and entertainment in Las Vegas